Western Canada ranchers fear going 'broke by spring' as disease spreads

 Exports of young cattle from Canada, the sixth-largest beef and veal exporter, to U.S. feed lots have dropped by more than one-third year to date, according to the U.S. Department of Agriculture.

-CFIA has said its testing, aimed at tracing the spread of TB, could take months.
+A CFIA spokeswoman could not immediately comment on whether compensation is under consideration or if some quarantines may be lifted soon.
+The agency has said its testing, aimed at tracing the spread of TB, could take months.

 Bovine tuberculosis is a contagious disease caused by bacteria that are closely related to the bacteria that cause tuberculosis in humans and birds, resulting in illness, coughing and death, according to the World Organization for Animal Health (OIE).